2jour/Othello/README.md

-# Othello - QA themed Trello board
+# Othello - Magical QA themed Trello board

 Creating a QA themed Trello board automagically to keep track of features or bugs